DinisCruz/Book_Generation_Z_Developer_Build/manuscript/content.md

  - (find video of Steve Jobs and Jonny Ive talking about ideas)
  - http://www.businessinsider.com/steve-jobs-ideas-2014-3?IR=T
  - the more ideas you generate the more ideas you will have.
 Capture them on books, create hyperlinked connections between them
+ - in my mind, ideas are like little fairies (which are fragile and precious and need to be protected/nurtured).
+    - every time an idea is not captured and hyperlinked, it is like a killing one of those fairies (since in most cases those ideas will be lost forever)